CNelias/CategoricalTimeSeries.jl/docs/Spectral_properties.md

 > **Parameters**:

 >>* **data** ([Array{Any,1}](https://docs.julialang.org/en/v1/base/arrays/)): 1-D Array containing input categorical time-series.
 >>* **freq** ([Float](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/)): Frequency for which the mappings are wanted.
-The vincinity of 'freq' will be scaned to find maximal value of the spectral envelope.
+The vincinity of 'freq' will be scanned to find maximal value of the spectral envelope.
 >>* **m** ([Int](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/)): Smoothing parameter. corresponds to how many neighboring points
         are to be involved in the smoothing (weighted average).
 Defaults to 3.